Advisory and certification services

 Training services for CSOs, SSOs and PFSOs

 Required by some flag administrations, although not specifically required by the Code, is the need for security management training.
-We have developed programmes for company, ship and port facility security officers, which are available worldwide at times and locations of your choice.
+We have developed programmes for company, ship and port facility security officers, details of which can be provided on request.